Solve/Next

 The Activator delivers the four artefacts—Opportunity Portfolio, Super Vital Assumption Map, designed small bets, updated Canvas—to the CFO, CEO, or board sponsor.
 The escalation question is the Activator’s bridge to the governance conversation.
 The Blitz readout is what opens it.

-Before the Blitz existed as a named product, the Activator’s capability was abstract—“you will be able to run this inside your organisation.”
+Before the Blitz existed as a named product, the Activator’s capability was abstract—“you will be able to run this inside your organization.”
 With the Blitz named, the capability becomes specific: after the Intensive, you design, run, and report on a Think Wrong Blitz on the capital-building opportunity you own.
 The Blitz is the engagement that carries the Activator’s capability from trained to operational.

 What the Week Produces